29 Oct A Guide on How to Market An Athlete: The Process of Making an Iconic Brand Logo (Part 2 of 6)

 Memorable logos matter because it acts as the center of your brand identity design.
 It’s the visual cue your customers will be exposed to the most.
 Your brand logo design should be cohesive with the rest of the elements of your brand identity as well as to the broader emotional appeal of your brand.

 For example, Disney’s logo often elicits feelings of nostalgia and magic.
 Its script gives off a playful vibe that matches with the rest of the brand.
 Sports teams who hope to have higher chances of having an unforgettable mark should go for a simple look like Apple, Google and Coca-Cola did.
 Summarizing the three, all of them are simple and easily recognizable.

 The simpler the logo is the more flexible it becomes.
-It must be remembered that your sports team’s logo will be used in different platforms.
+It must be remembered that your sports team’s logo will be used on different platforms.
 Hence, it should be able to look great on a large billboard or a tiny icon on social media.

 Cohesive Color Palette

 When you are creating a new logo, another key point to think about is your brand’s overall color palette.
 It may be tempting to just pick whichever color piques your interest but learning the emotions conveyed by different colors can help you pick out the right ones!

 Color psychology is often intuitive.
 For instance, shades of blue express calmness while red and yellow both communicate passion and energy.
 Depending on the shade or tint of each color you use, its conveyed emotion can be adjusted.

 Unbeknownst to many, fonts have the power to be recognized even without context.
 A single typeface that works well alongside your logo and color palette is recommended.
 And just like memorable logos, it should be simple.
 A few great tips on using the right typography for your brand identity is avoiding fancy and default fonts as well as avoiding using more than two font families at a time!

-With the emergence of digital marketing and social media management, the last element on building a brand identity is cohesive, high-resolution graphics!
+With the emergence of digital marketing and social media management, the last element of building a brand identity is cohesive, high-resolution graphics!
 These extensions of your brand’s visual language often include design assets, icons, and photographs.

 Let’s take a look at Google’s Visual Assets Guidelines and learn about their take on icon design.
 If you line up all of Google’s existing icons, people won’t need to take another look to know that it’s Google’s — and this is because of their keen attention to their design principles.

 It’s important for athlete brands to create a guide discussing the different elements of your brand’s design.
-So that graphic designers can ensure that all ad materials and other materials created in the future will adhere to the same standards.
+So that graphic designers can ensure that all ad materials and other materials created in the future will adhere to the same standards!

 What is Brand Language To Your Identity?

 Wikipedia defines brand language as the body of words, phrases, and terms that an organization uses to describe its purpose or to reference its products.
 It’s used to help consumers relate specific words or ideas to a certain company, product, or service.
 While it may be true that visual graphic matters most for a brand, the language your brand uses still affects your audience’s perceptions.
 Your vocabulary and tone of language should be taken into consideration in building brand identity!

 Just like creating your brand’s visual language, the audience comes first in deciding the verbal style you will be using.
 Having a great understanding of your targeted consumers is key but aside from this, you must also think about your brand’s culture!
 What does your brand hope to stand for?
 What is its mission?
 Some of these questions have been mentioned earlier but they remain relevant when it comes to deciding your verbal language.

 Nike’s Vice President of Design and Special Projects Tinker Hartfield who designed the well-known AirMax 1 was meant to be Nike’s corporate architect.
 After he began working there, Nike decided to create an internal design competition.

 Hartfield ended up winning the competition and after Nike hired him, he designed Air Max based on a factory in Paris.
 He thought that exposing the airbags of the shoe would be enticing to customers.
 And though the AirMax 1 grew to be the design that gave Nike the competitive advantage it needed during that time — Hartfield confessed that people hated him for it.
-He almost got fired for exposing the airbag and for using the color of red, which was an unusual color for the brand.
+He almost got fired for exposing the airbag and for using the color red!

 Despite this, Hartfield continued to revolutionize Nike by breaking through barriers and trying out new things.
 Hartfield even went on to say that most designers will not be trusted by everyone they meet.
 While this may be true for a majority of those in design, it does not mean it no longer matters.
 Hartfield went on to design another iconic pair of shoes for Nike and Michael Jordan — the Air Jordan.

 If you want to see what professional design can do for you and your athlete brand, don’t be afraid to reach out to sports marketing companies!

 Organizations like us, offer a wide range of services that can help you in marketing athletes!
 We can help you build your brand identity consistently!
 And if you want to learn more about our process of marketing an athlete, make sure to read our next posts in the series.